What are the most useful keyboard shortcuts in Cadence? With these bindkeys, you will be more productive and will work faster

 Shift + click –> Add component to selection

-Ctril + click –> Delete component from selection
+Ctrl + click –> Delete component from selection

-Comment the schematics
+Comment the schematics with text and shapes

-Shift+N –> insert a text note
+Shift+n –> insert a text note

-N –> insert a shape
+n –> insert a shape

-P –> add a pin
+p –> add a pin

-–>Remove a component from the wires
+Ctrl+mouse drag –>Remove a component from the wires

 By pressing Control key, you can move a component when it is attached to wires.
 You remove a component from the connected wires, without moving the wires.